kaanginam/gatherpass/README.md

 # gatherpass
 This tool is meant to periodically scan paste pages and forums for possible leaks.
-It allows full customization of both, as well as the option to setup conditions for the detection
+It allows full customization of both, as well as the option to setup conditions for the detection.
 ## Features
 - Notification via [ntfy](https://ntfy.sh/) (**NOTE**: Using the public ntfy server means your notifications are available in cleartext to the public ntfy server.
 Only use the public server if you are fine with this, otherwise use a self hosted version)
 - Scanning pastes or hacker forums for leaks using custom rules and password lists